 Fixed width pages are exactly like they sound.
 The width is fixed at a specific number and doesn't change no matter how big or small the browser is.
 This can be good if you need your design to look exactly the same no matter how wide or narrow your readers' browsers are.
 But this method doesn't take into account your readers.
 People with browsers narrower than your design will have to scroll horizontally, and people with really wide browsers will have large amounts of empty space on the screen.

 To create fixed width pages, simply use specific pixel numbers for the widths of your page divisions.

-Flexible width pages vary in width depending upon how wide the browser window is.
+Liquid width pages (sometimes called flexible width pages) vary in width depending upon how wide the browser window is.
 This allows you to design pages that focus more on your customers.
-But the problem with fixed width pages is that they can be difficult to read.
+But the problem with liquid width pages is that they can be difficult to read.
 If the scan length of a line of text is longer than 10–12 words or shorter than 4–5 words, it can be very difficult to read.
 This means that readers with large or small browser windows will have trouble.

 To create flexible width pages, simply use percentages or ems for the widths of your page divisions.
 You should also familiarize yourself with the CSS

 max-width property.
 This property allows you to set a width in percentages, but then limit it so that it doesn't get so large that people can't read it.

 I advise creating a design that adjusts to the widths of the browser viewing it.
 But if you absolutely must have just one width, then I would aim for a content area that is no more than 1000px wide, and 900px is better.
 This is wide enough for most wide screen monitors, but smaller monitors won't have to scroll horizontally to view the pages.